anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 in a key range on multiple rings.
 This ensure data is backed by at least r nodes, where r is the amount of rings each node is a part of.

+## DHT Storage Key

+The DHT Storage Key acts as a location identifier for offline data as well as the authentication to modify, update and delete data in the Tox DHT.
+The private component of the key should only be known to the SENDER and RECEIVER.
+Data stored in the network is signed with this key, and can only be replaced with a newer version of the data signed with the same key.
+The public component of the key defines where in the Tox DHT the data should be stored.
+It can be thought of as similar to a zipcode.
+The public component is used to find out which nodes should act as your STORAGE_NODE, as each STORAGE_NODE handles a certain range of the keyspace.

+TODO: Keys should change during every "online session".
+We should keep at least the last key in case we still need to retireve old messages.
+(Maybe we only need the public component so we know where to look in the network?)

+Keys are generated on friend's first connection to each other, and several failsafes are in place to prevent friends from becoming out of sync.
+A check is performed upon receiving an ONLINE packet from a friend for a DHT Storage Key with that friend.
+If one isn't found, a request for an existing key is sent to that friend.
+If they also do not posess a key, a new key is generated and is sent to the friend.
+This allow both new friends and existing friends from before offline messaging was implemented to take advantage of the feature without having to re-add each other.

+The key is designed to be re-generated every time both friends are online.

 ## Storage Space Allocation

 STORAGE_NODEs allocate a certain amount of space for DHT data.
 For SENDER to